solorvox/rxnag/README.md

 * Transmit anything to anywhere else
 * Spam you with donation requests
 * Take hundreds of MB/GB of disk space or RAM (currently < 1MB on disk)
-* Dose anything other than nag you to take your medications
+* Does anything other than nag you to take your medications